 Arriving & Departing

 The main route to Jura is via Islay.
 Head for Port Askaig served by CalMac from Kennacraig Winter Summer).
+Then onto the adjoining Jura Ferry.
 Getting to Kennacraig? - see main Islay page.

 Jura Passenger Ferry - fast ferry from Tayvallich to Craighouse - carries bikes.
-This will operate in 28 March to 1 October 2013, twice daily, once on Sundays, no service on Wednesdays. £20 each way, bikes free.
+This operates late March to late September, 4 times daily (no service on Tuesdays), twice on Sundays. £20 each way, bikes free.